Beowulf Boritt Design

-He recently appeared in a commercial for Microsoft.
+He has appeared in a commercial for Microsoft speaking about Broadway design.

 In addition to a Tony Award he has been honored with an 2007 OBIE Award for Sustained Excellence in Set Design, an Audelco Award, a Barrymore award, a Live Design Award for Innovation in Scenic Design, a Broadway Beacon Award, and a St. Louis Theater Circle Award.
 He has been nominated for four Drama Desk Awards, three Lucille Lortel Awards, four NY Outer Critic's Circle Awards, an LA Ovation Award, an LA NAACP Award, a San Francisco Critic's Circle Award and six Henry Hewes Awards.

 To contact Beowulf, please call Seth Glewen at the Gersh Agency 212-634-8124 or email him directly at bboritt @ Gmail